StuffbyYuki/LinkedIn-Invitation-Withdrawer/README.md

 Refer to the following link for downloading your driver (Chrome is used in the script) - [Selenium documentation](https://selenium-python.readthedocs.io/installation.html)

+Please change the class object's parameter to your liking.
+It's set as 'month' by default but you could change to '3 weeks', 'year', etc.

 ### **Installing**